apache/turbine-fulcrum-intake/README.txt

 Steps
 1) Local Testing
   // Verify gpg.homedir, gpg.useagent, gpg.passphrase.
-Check, if -Dgpg.useagent=false is needed
+Check, if -Dgpg.useagent=false is needed,  see below comment to pinentry.
   mvn clean site install -Papache-release -Dgpg.passphrase=<xx>
   // multi module
   mvn release:prepare -DdryRun=true -DautoVersionSubmodules=true -Papache-release
   // single
   mvn release:prepare -DdryRun=true -Papache-release
+  //
   mvn release:clean

 2) Remote Testing
+  // explicit authentication with -Dusername=<username> -Dpassword=<pw>
   // multi module
-  mvn release:prepare -DautoVersionSubmodules=true -P apache-release -Dusername=<username> -Dpassword=<pw>
+  mvn release:prepare -DautoVersionSubmodules=true -P apache-release
+  // success will be on the master build, the others are skipped
   // single
-  mvn release:prepare -P apache-release -Dusername=<username> -Dpassword=<pw>
+  mvn release:prepare -P apache-release
   // Helpful hint from Apache Website: If you're located in Europe then release:prepare may fail with 'Unable to tag SCM' and ' svn: No such revision X '.
 Wait 10 seconds and run mvn release:prepare again.

 4) Release Preparing
   // performs an upload to repository.apache.org/service/local/staging/deploy/maven2/
-  // Hint: Add -Dgpg.useagent=false helps, if running from a windows machine to avoid hanging while gpg plugin signing process .. mvn release:perform
+  // Hint: Add -Dgpg.useagent=false helps, if running from a windows machine to avoid hanging while gpg plugin signing process
+  // .. this may happen, if you do not define the pinentry-program in gpg-agent.conf correctly .. mvn release:perform

   // You could find more Information here: http://www.sonatype.com/books/nexus-book/reference/staging.html